vatsalya-gupta/bgutbook/manuscript/part_900_solutions_to_exercises/chapter_204_regular_expressions_4_multiple_matches.md

 [...]
 ```

 The pattern `.*` is one of the most common ones in regular expressions.
-As `.` matches any character and `*` matches 0 or more repetitions of the previous component, `.*` means any repetition of any character, or "anything" for TODO short.
-This is extremely useful whenever there are long dishomogeneous TOOD parts of a line that you want to match without writing a (probably very complex and long) regular expressions that matches them.
+As `.` matches any character and `*` matches 0 or more repetitions of the previous component, `.*` means any repetition of any character, or "anything" for short.
+This is extremely useful whenever there are long parts of a line that you want to manage without writing a (probably very complex and long) regular expressions that matches them.

 [Go back to the exercise](#exercise_14_04)